liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 ![Figure 4.35: Files list](../../images/liferay-sync-ios-files-list.png)

-When you click on a file, this file will be downloaded from the remote portal and, if a previewer for this file type is available, you'll be able to view the contents of the file.
-The next time you open a file, it won't download it again, it will just open the local copy.
+When you click on a file, this file is downloaded from the remote portal and, if a previewer for this file type is available, you can view the contents of the file.
+The next time you open a file, it won't download it again; instead, it opens the local copy.

 ![Figure 4.36: Opening a file](../../images/liferay-sync-ios-open.png)

 You can refresh the list by pushing it down.
-All files and folders that have been changed in the portal will be updated.
+All files and folders that have been changed in the portal are then updated.

 ![Figure 4.37: Refreshing](../../images/liferay-sync-ios-refresh.png)

-In order to delete a file or folder from the portal, swipe right and click on the *Delete* button.
+To delete a file or folder from the portal, swipe right and click on the *Delete* button.

 ![Figure 4.38: Deleting a file](../../images/liferay-sync-ios-delete.png)

-If you want to upload an image or video the portal, click on the *Add* button at the top right corner.
+If you want to upload an image or video to the portal, click the *Add* button at the top right corner.
 You should see three options:

 *Take a photo or video* opens your camera app and lets you take a photo or